Employment Policies

 The Laurel Caverns Conservancy Employment Principles

-2 Respectfulness – All persons employed by the Conservancy must maintain a spirit of respect for all persons and their peaceful cultural traditions.
+The Conservancy’s Human Dignity Pledge is to be rigorously followed.
+All persons employed by the Conservancy must maintain a spirit of respect for all persons and their peaceful cultural traditions.
 Cooperativeness and collegiality are hallmarks of respectfulness.
 Unexpected events that place stress on one’s normal duties are to be addressed collectively, in the spirit of teamwork.
-Help to others should be given when needed.

-3 Inclusiveness – All advertisements, whether for job openings or park attendance, are to reach as broad an audience as possible.
+All advertisements, whether for job openings or park attendance, are to reach as broad an audience as possible.
 Marginalized populations are to feel especially welcomed and given special consideration in hiring, use of Visitors’ Center facilities, and participation in the Conservancy’s educational activities.

 The Laurel Caverns Conservancy Employment Policies